sudorandom/kmcd.dev/content/posts/2026/http1.1-from-scratch/index.md

 ### Persistent Connections (Keep-Alive)

 This is probably the most important performance improvement in HTTP/1.1.
 In HTTP/1.0, every single request required a new, separate TCP connection.
 Setting up a TCP connection is a multi-step handshake process that introduces significant latency.
 For a typical website that requires dozens of resources (CSS, JavaScript, images), this overhead added up quickly.
-And this was before the web was encrypted, so using wrapping requests with TLS for "secure pages" would add two more round trips too this.
+And this was before the web was encrypted, so wrapping requests in TLS for "secure pages" would add two more round trips too this.

 HTTP/1.1 introduced persistent connections by default.
 This allows the browser to send multiple requests over a single TCP connection, eliminating the repeated connection setup cost.

 {{< diagram >}}
-{{< image src="reuse.svg" width="300px" class="center" title="HTTP/1.1 reuses a single TCP connection for multiple requests." >}}
+{{< image src="http-versions.svg" width="800px" class="center" title="HTTP/1.1 reuses a single TCP connection for multiple requests." >}}
 {{< /diagram >}}

 A client or server can signal that they wish to close the connection after a request by sending the `Connection: close` header.
 Otherwise, the connection is assumed to be "kept alive".